Benjamin Seymour Guinness

-Benjamin Seymour Guinness (18 November 1868 – 15 December 1947) was an Irish businessman, banker and lawyer.
+Benjamin Seymour Guinness (18 November 1868 – 15 December 1947) was an Anglo-American businessman, banker and lawyer.

-Born in Dublin, Ireland, in 1868, into the "banking line" of the Guinness family, Guinness was the fourth son of Richard Seymour Guinness (1826-1915) and a grandson of Robert Rundell Guinness, founder of the Guinness Mahon merchant bank.
+Born in Dublin, Ireland, in 1868, into the "banking line" of the Anglo-Irish Guinness family, Guinness was the fourth son of Richard Seymour Guinness (1826-1915) and a grandson of Robert Rundell Guinness, founder of the Guinness Mahon merchant bank.
+He was also great-nephew of his namesake, the prominent brewer Sir Benjamin Lee Guinness (from whom stem the Earls of Iveagh).

 He was commissioned as an officer in the Royal Navy in 1882.
 He retired in 1892 with the substantive rank of Lieutenant.

 Based in New York, Guinness was a director of the New York Trust Company, Lackawanna Steel Company, Kansas City Southern Railway, Seaboard Air Line Railroad, Duquesne Light Company, and United Railroads of San Francisco.
 He was also a partner in Ladenburg Thalmann.